conductor-motion/conduction-v2/README.md

 It was developed using Unity.

 ## Development
-Conduction was originally developed for the Spring and Summer 2022 semesters for UCF's CS Senior Design course.
+Conduction was originally developed for the Spring and Summer 2022 semesters for UCF's CS Senior Design course, and continued with another group for the Fall 2022 and Spring 2023 semesters.
 The project sponsor was Dr. Scott Lubaroff, Director of Bands at UCF.

 ## Usage
 1. Download a release or compile a build appropriate for your platform using the Unity Editor.